 Our cuts were made with pinking shears, which is sometimes used as an option to prevent fraying.
 Hey!
 It allowed us to more easily handle all the pieces that make up this little quilt (98 altogether not counting the straight cut batting squares) without a mountain o’ messy bits.
 Pinking is, of course, optional.
 You could certainly straight cut all the pieces.

 In addition to the pinking, we made some clips in the finished seam allowances to further help initiate the fraying.
 The rag effect will continue to soften the more the quilt is laundered, but with a quilt that may be a gift, it’s nice if the ragging is well established when first presented.
+We recommend laundering a few times prior to gift giving.

 We did not pre-wash our fabrics, waiting instead to launder once the quilt was finished.
 One caution: this will leave a lot of thread and fabric pieces in your dryer (and even in your washer) so don’t forget to clean out your lint trap.